 ‘Smartphoneographer’ – is that YOU?
 Yes, it is.
 And you’re not alone.
 Around the world, people are turning to their smartphones to simply click – From portraits, fauna and flora, interiors or products.
 You name it – photography via the smartphone has become quite the buzz.

 Winna Efendi famously remarked, ‘When you take a photograph of someone, you take a portrait of their soul.’
 Interestingly, smartphones can now capture that very soul effortlessly.
 Your sole task is to understand the elements of the correct angle, lighting, focus and post-processing.
 And there you are – a solid image of Tibetan monk ageing gracefully with a silver tooth-cap and twinkly eyes!

 But how does one make settle for nothing less than the best from an iPhone or Android?
 To begin with, Alfred Stieglitz’s mantra of ‘wherever there is light, one can photograph’ holds absolutely true.
-But in cases where light is almost nil, a lamp accessory can solve the issue of inappropriate lighting in smartphones.
+But in cases where light is almost nil, a ring light can solve the issue of inappropriate lighting in smartphones.
 In actuality, lighting turns out to be more of the decisive factor than the camera used, especially when it comes to iPhone photography.
 Another accessory that can fine-tune images is a good tripod.
 The face in the frame certainly shouldn’t be lopsided!
 So, get hold of the tripod, mount and keep the phone steady for unblurred images.
 Attachable lens too, such as Olloclip, offer superb telephoto and macro-lens that can be simply attached to your phone and enhance angles.
 Additionally, using apps such as Camera+ (more of such apps listed here) can separate exposure from focus and as a thumb rule, to get better focus out of smartphones, one should pick simple backgrounds and not clutter or crowds.
 Lastly, the focus on eyes is a must when it comes to portraits and majority smartphones score high on the that front.
 The process of click-and-delete as well as multiple, continuous shots is smoothest when using a smartphone – a simple advantage that most point-and-shoot and DSLRs falter on or have a slower process performing the same function.